The Bankrate promise

 When the time comes to explore financing for a new car, you will have several options for promotional finance details, including rebates.
 Rebates give you money back on your purchase, which will lower your total loan amount.
-However, manufacturers and dealers all structure their deals differently.
-Before signing an auto loan, consider which incentive makes the most sense for you.
+However, manufacturers and dealers structure their incentives differently.
+Before signing buying a new car, be sure the rebate will actually save you money.

 An auto loan rebate is an incentive that gives you cash back in exchange for purchasing a car.
 This serves as motivation for you to purchase the vehicle in the specific scenario that the dealership has control over.